iasx/theory/Types.md

 # Types

-A collection of abstract concepts used to model real world phenomena, describe systems, structures and relations between them.
+Collection of abstract concepts used to model real world phenomena, describe systems, structures and relations between them.

 ### Type